-The WSCAT Board of Directors is comprised of six volunteers, all of whom are Confederated Tribes of Warm Springs (CTWS) tribal members.
+The WSCAT Board of Directors is comprised of five volunteers, all of whom are Confederated Tribes of Warm Springs (CTWS) tribal members.
 The Board of Directors supports the work of WSCAT and provides mission-based leadership, strategic governance, and financial oversight of the organization.
 Board members work to ensure WSCAT is working to achieve its mission, goals, and objectives, and serve because they are truly interested in making the Warm Springs Reservation a better place to live.

-Julie Quaid, Vice President Since 2002
+Julie Quaid, President Since 2002

 Julie is a professional educational administrator with over 30 years of experience directing, managing, instructing in, and evaluating Head Start, early childhood education, K-12, and community college programs.
 She is a former board member of the Central Oregon Partnership, Jefferson County School District, and Oregon State Advisory Council on Libraries, and has served on many regional and national educational boards and advisory councils.
 Since 2008, Julie has worked as a federal contractor monitoring early childhood education programs across the country.

-Ruth Pinky Beymer, Member Since 2016
+Ruth Pinky Beymer, Vice President Since 2016